The Power of Positive Framing: Highlighting Gains Over Losses

 From a survivability perspective, our ancestors had to prioritize immediate threats (like avoiding predators) over potential gains (like finding new sources of food).
 This ancient wiring still influences modern decision-making, even in non-life-threatening situations.

 How does this impact decision-making?
-Well, due to this inherent bias, when faced with a decision, most of us overemphasize the potential losses.
-This can lead to suboptimal choices, as people might avoid beneficial opportunities to avert any potential risk of loss.
+Well, due to this inherent bias, when faced with a decision, most of us tend to overemphasize potential losses.
+This can lead to suboptimal choices.
+One might avoid beneficial opportunities to avert any potential risk of loss.

 Prospect Theory, outlined by Nobel Prize winners Daniel Kahneman and Amos Tversky, is quite simple: people prefer small guarantees over large, risky outcomes.